PaddlePaddle/PaddleFL/python/paddle_fl/mpc/examples/linear_reg_with_uci/README.md

 Launch demo on each computation party with the following command,

 ```
-$PYTHON_EXECUTABLE uci_demo.py $PARTY_ID $SERVER $PORT
+$PYTHON_EXECUTABLE uci_demo.py $PARTY_ID $SERVER $PORT $PROTOCOL
 ```

 where PYTHON_EXECUTABLE is the python which installs PaddleFL, PARTY_ID is the ID of computation party, which is 0, 1, or 2, SERVER and PORT represent the IP and port of Redis server respectively.
+PROTOCOL is the MPC protocol that users choose.

 Similarly, training loss with cypher text format would be printed on the screen of each computation party.
-And at the same time, the loss and predictions would be saved in `/tmp` directory.
+And at the same time, the loss and predictions would be saved in `./mpc_infer_data` directory.

-**Note** that remember to delete the loss and prediction files in `/tmp` directory generated in last running, in case of any influence on the decrypted results of current running.
+**Note** that remember to delete the loss and prediction files in `./mpc_infer_data` directory generated in last running, in case of any influence on the decrypted results of current running.

 #### (5).
 Decrypt Loss and Prediction Data

-Each computation party sends `uci_loss.part` and `uci_prediction.part` files in `/tmp` directory to the `/tmp` directory of data owner.
+Each computation party sends `uci_loss.part` and `uci_prediction.part` files in `./mpc_infer_data` directory to the `./mpc_infer_data` directory of data owner.
 Data owner decrypts and gets the plain text of loss and predictions with ` load_decrypt_data()` in `process_data.py`.

 For example, the following code can be written into a python script to decrypt and print training loss and predictions.